Bass Pro Shops shooting suspect booked into Baldwin County Jail

-UPDATE: Baldwin County Jail records show that 38-year-old Robert Smith was booked into jail at 12:05 p.m.
+Baldwin County Jail records show that 38-year-old Robert Smith of Grove Hill was booked into jail at 12:05 p.m.
 Monday.

-An arrest photo and additional details were not immediately available.
+Charges shown on the jail long are second-degree assault, firing into an occupied dwelling, reckless endangerment and resisting arrest.

-SPANISH FORT, Ala.
-(WALA) -- Spanish Fort police say the suspect accused of firing dozens of shots at Bass Pro Shops Saturday afternoon remains hospitalized Monday morning.
+Spanish Fort police say the suspect accused of firing dozens of shots at Bass Pro Shops Saturday afternoon had been hospitalized since his arrest.

-Spanish Fort Police Chief John W. Barber tells FOX10 News that 38-year-old Robert Smith is hospitalized for his medical condition unrelated to his arrest.
+Spanish Fort Police Chief John W. Barber told FOX10 News that 38-year-old Robert Smith was hospitalized for his medical condition unrelated to his arrest.

-Barber said Monday morning, "We thought he would be released yesterday, but obviously that did not happen.
-He is under guard while we await his release.
-We are investigating how he came into possession of the weapons, but this is still ongoing and we are not able to speak to it at this time."

 Police were able to take Smith into custody Saturday before anyone could be harmed.

-Note: UPDATE: Spanish Fort police plan to conduct search warrant Tuesday on Smith's SUV that was towed away from the scene on Saturday.